jdoucet-OC/P4MVC/README.md

 5.Run the launcher using :
 `python main.py`

-## Generate a new Flake-8 Report
+## Flake-8 Report
-this is where ill explain how to
+To generate a Flake8-html report, use :
+`flake8 --format=html --htmldir=flake-report`
+The setup.cfg file is set to 119 for the max line length.
+You can then open the .html files using any web browser of your choosing.

 ## Example
 **Main Menu :**